 - 1. All organisms are composed of fundamental units called cells. - 2.
 All organisms are unicellular (single cells) or multicellular (more than one cell). - 3.
-All cells are fundamentally alike with regard to their structure and their metabolism. - 4.
-Cells arise only from previously existing cells ("life begets life").
+All cells are fundamentally alike with regard to their structure and their metabolism. - Cells arise only from previously existing cells ("life begets life").

 "Life begets life" is a refutation of the doctrine of spontaneous generation, a concept that was disproved by the end of the nineteenth century.
 An understanding of the cell theory is the basis for an understanding of life, including microbial life.
 The cell theory does not apply to viruses and prions; they are described as acellular, subcellular, or as biological agents, terms that are used somewhat interchangeably.
 Nevertheless, as a matter of convenience license is sometimes taken, and they are described as microbes or microorganisms.
 Viruses are not considered by scientists as being "alive," but they come close; they are in that gray area between living and nonliving.
 Prions are even less biologically complex than viruses.
-Viruses and prions are considered in more detail in Chapters 15 and 16, respectively.